code-with-zeeshan/universal-translation-system/docs/CI_CD.md

 ## See Also
 - [DEPLOYMENT.md](./DEPLOYMENT.md)
 - [ARCHITECTURE.md](./ARCHITECTURE.md)
-- [SDK READMEs] in each SDK folder
+- SDK READMEs in each SDK folder
+- [API.md](./API.md) for endpoints used by SDKs and coordinator